ToolChainGang/AppDaemon/INSTALL.md

 This is an application-level program, not a system command or system feature.
 It is an add-on to your product software, and as such there is no global "apt-get install".
-You will need a copy of the source to modify it to your needs.
+You will need a copy of the source to modify for your needs.

 ### Step 1: Copy the project to the /root directory.